chinmayijagadish/crypto-wallet/README.md

 📋 Key Functionalities

-1.View Wallet: See all past transactions and current balance.
+1. View Wallet: See all past transactions and current balance.
+2.
 2.Send Transaction: Enter receiver's address and amount to transfer.
 3.Error Handling: Shows error if user tries to send more than available balance.
 4.Database: All transactions are stored securely in an SQLite database.